chef/automate/components/docs-chef-io/content/automate/infra_server.md

 Patch an existing Chef Automate installation to add Chef Infra Server:

-1. Create a `patch.toml` file to add `infra-server` to the list of products to deploy and bump the maximum report size:
+1. Create a `patch.toml` file to add `infra-server` to the list of products to deploy:

     ```toml
        [deployment.v1.svc]